 Since its founding in 1922, Foreign Affairs has been the leading forum for serious discussion of international affairs.
 Experts from across the political spectrum offer timely and incisive analysis on the most crucial issues affecting foreign policy and the global economy.
 It is published by the Council on Foreign Relations, a non-profit and nonpartisan membership organization dedicated to improving the understanding of U.S. foreign policy and international affairs through the free exchange of ideas.
 In addition to publishing print and digital versions of the magazine, Foreign Affairs provides daily content on ForeignAffairs.com, hosts a video interview series online, organizes high-level panel events with editors and authors, and engages with readers on robust social media channels.
 Foreign Affairs is proud to be a media partner at this special Bloomberg LINK event.

 INFORMATION FOR PARTICIPANTS:

-Please email Ms. Christine Ong to see about opportunities for an executive to join the conference program.
+Please email Ms. Robin Wood to see about opportunities for an executive to join the conference program.
 Please include a bio of the executive that you would like to nominate as a possible speaker.